 My main research interests these days concern the epistemology and methodology of computational methods in the humanities, in particular questions of modeling in general and uncertainty in particular.
 I also have a long-standing interest in document engineering.

-I head the Digital Humanities research group at the Leibniz Institute of European History in Mainz, Germany.
-My main research interests are language technology for historical texts, document engineering, interactive editing and authoring aids (LingURed), and e-learning technology.
+Previously, I’ve worked on language technology for historical texts, interactive editing and authoring aids (LingURed), and e-learning platforms.
 I’m the author of the first text book on NLP for historical texts (published by Morgan & Claypool).
-You may also want to check out my blog on this topic.

 I received my doctoral degree in Computer Science in 2009 from Otto von Guericke University Magdeburg, Germany.
 My dissertation’s title is Document-Oriented E-Learning Components.